 UIC Code of Ethics Policy

 Code of Ethics Downloadable Policy Document

 This discipline section serves as a guideline only in determining the appropriate action needed in a particular situation.
+It does not change the at-will employment relationship.
 The Company reserves the right to:

 Although there is no way to identify every possible violation of rules and standards of conduct, the following is a partial list of behaviors which may result in disciplinary action, up to and including, termination:

 - Any action or inaction that could create a real, perceived or potential conflict of interest with employment at UIC;

 - Unauthorized access and/or control of work premises;

 - Unauthorized removal, possession of, or willfully damaging and/or abusing Company or employee property;

 - Fighting, throwing things, horseplay, practical jokes or other disorderly conduct;